-Figure A18, Sources of Income and Assistance (n=436)
+Figure A18.
+Sources of Income and Assistance (n=436)

-- Abbreviations: SNAP = Supplemental Nutrition Assistance Program, SSDI = Social Security Disability Income, SS = Supplemental Security Income, TBRA = Tenant-Based Rental Assistance, HOPVA = Housing Opportunities for Persons with AIDS, STRMU = Short-term Rent, Mortgage, and Utility, TANF = Temporary Assistance for Needy Families.
-Included in calculations but not presented in this figure are 140 Individuals (32.1%) who selected none of these, 4 individuals (0.9%) who reported receiving UHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.9%) who reported receiving UHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.9%) who reported receiving UHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Energy Assistance Energy Assistance Program), 4 individuals (0.2%) who reported receiving LHEAP (Low Income Home Energy Assistance Energy Assistance Energy Assistance Energy Assistance Energy Assistance Energ - Since respondents were permitted to select more than one category, the sum of all categories may exceed 100%.
+Abbreviations: SNAP = Supplemental Nutrition Assistance Program, SSDI = Social Security Disability Income, SS = Supplemental Security Income, TBRA = Tenent-Based Rental Assistance, HOPVA = Fousing Opportunities for Persons with AIDS, STRMU = Short-term Rent, Mortgage, and Utility, TANF = Temporary Assistance for Needy Families.
+Included in calculations but not presented in this figure are 140 Individuals (23.1%) who selected more of these, 4 individuals (3.9%) who reported receiving LHEAP (Low Income Home Energy Assistance Program), 4 individuals (0.9%) who reported receiving child support/elimony, 2 individuals (0.5%) who reported receiving veteran's housing, and 1 individual (0.2%) who reported receiving FEMA assistance.

+Since respondents were permitted to select more than one category, the sum of all categories may exceed 100%.
 Out of the 436 individuals who responded to this question, 63 (14.4%) reported receiving two or more forms of income and assistance.
-Excluded from calculations are four individuals who reported forms of financial assistance received as well as no financial assistance received as well as no financial assistance received.
+Excluded from calculations are four individuals who reported forms of financial assistance received as well as no financial.

+assistance received.